crazyhottommy/ChIP-seq-analysis/README.md

 10. [A review of ensemble methods for de novo motif discovery in ChIP-Seq data](http://bib.oxfordjournals.org/content/early/2015/04/17/bib.bbv022.abstract)
 11. [melina2](http://melina2.hgc.jp/public/index.html).
 If you only have one sequence and want to know what TFs might bind there, this is a very useful tool.
+12. [STEME](https://pypi.python.org/pypi/STEME/).
+A python library for motif analysis.
+STEME started life as an approximation to the Expectation-Maximisation algorithm for the type of model used in motif finders such as MEME. **STEME’s EM approximation runs an order of magnitude more quickly than the MEME implementation for typical parameter settings**.
+STEME has now developed into a fully-fledged motif finder in its own right.

 ### Super-enhancer identification